tylerjwoodfin/remindmail/README.md

 - `remind --title 'reminder title' --when '2024-06-20'`: Schedule a new reminder programatically
 - `remind --title 'reminder title' --when 'every 3 weeks'`: Schedule a new reminder programatically
 - `remind --title 'reminder title' --when 'friday'`: Schedule a new reminder programatically
+- `remind --title 'reminder title' --when friday --save`: Schedule a new reminder programatically, saves without confirmation
 - `remind --title 'reminder title' --when 'every 2 Mondays'`: Schedule a new reminder programatically
 - `remind --title 'reminder title' --when 'now'`: Sends an email immediately
 - `remind -h` (or `--help`): Displays usage information.